stephenmk/Jitendex/README.md

 files in accordance with the license provisions of the Electronic Dictionaries Research Group.
 Visit [edrdg.org](https://www.edrdg.org/) for more information.

+Example sentences in Jitendex are sourced from the [Tanaka Corpus](http://www.edrdg.org/wiki/index.php/Tanaka_Corpus), which is currently maintained and distributed by [Tatoeba](https://tatoeba.org/en/downloads).
+This data is licensed [CC BY 2.0 FR](https://creativecommons.org/licenses/by/2.0/fr/).

 # Version History
 See [VERSION_HISTORY.md](VERSION_HISTORY.md).